Marcus Smart: Defensive Player of the Year and NBA Finals (2021–2023)

+Memphis Grizzlies (2023–2025)

+On June 22, 2023, Smart was traded to the Memphis Grizzlies as part of a three-team deal that sent Kristaps Porziņģis to the Celtics and Tyus Jones to Washington.
+The trade also involved the Grizzlies sending a 2023 first-round pick (pick No. 25) and a top-four-protected 2024 first-round pick (via Golden State Warriors) to the Celtics.
+Additionally, the Washington Wizards acquired Danilo Gallinari, Mike Muscala, and Boston's 2023 second-round pick (pick No. 35).

+On October 25, 2023, Smart made his Grizzlies debut, putting up 17 points, three assists, and two steals in a 111–104 loss to the New Orleans Pelicans.
+At the 2024 NBA All-Star break, Smart averaged a career best 14.4 points alongside 2.0 steals while playing 30.2 minutes per game.
+However, he only appeared in 20 games during the 2023–24 season due to injuries.
+Smart played in just one game following the All-Star break, a 121–118 overtime loss to the Sacramento Kings on March 18, where he played just five minutes without recording a single stat in any category.

+Washington Wizards (2025)

+On February 6, 2025, Smart was traded to the Washington Wizards along with Colby Jones and Alex Len for Johnny Davis, Marvin Bagley III, and a 2025 second-round pick in a three-team trade that sent Jake LaRavia to the Sacramento Kings.

+On July 20, Smart was waived by the Wizards after a contract buyout agreement.

+Los Angeles Lakers (2025–present)

+On July 22, 2025, Smart signed a two-year, $11 million deal with the Los Angeles Lakers.

 Player profile

-Smart plays both the point guard and shooting guard positions, but in 2021, was named the team's starting point guard.
-Smart, at height 6'3" with a 6'9" wingspan, is capable of guarding all five positions, enabling the Celtics to play a switching defense with historic efficiency.
+Smart plays both the point guard and shooting guard positions, but was named the Celtics' starting point guard in 2021.
+Standing at 6 ft 3 in with a 6 ft 9 in wingspan, he is capable of guarding all five positions, enabling him to play a switching defense with historic efficiency.

 Smart has earned a reputation as a hustle player.
-He is known for diving for loose balls and taking charges, and has been nicknamed "The Cobra" as a result.
-Because of his physicality, quick hands, and elite basketball IQ, many consider Smart to be one of the most versatile and consistent defenders in the NBA.
+He is known for diving for loose balls and taking charges, and has been nicknamed "the Cobra" as a result.
+Due to his physicality, quick hands, and elite basketball IQ, many consider Smart to be one of the most versatile and consistent defenders in the NBA.

 Although not a high percentage shooter, Smart is aggressive on offense and defense.
 He often guards opposing players taller than he is, using his physicality to make them uncomfortable and often causing turnovers or missed shots.
-Over his years in the league, his three-point shooting has improved to the point where he has become a league-average three-point threat.
-His former teammate, Kemba Walker, describes the energy he brings to the game: "It's exciting.
+Over his years in the league, Smart's three-point shooting has improved.
+His former teammate, Kemba Walker, describes the energy Smart brings to the game: "It's exciting.
 It's energizing.
 He just gets everybody going.
 Gets us going, gets the crowd going.
 Like I said, we just kinda feed off him.
 He just does so many great things.
 And propels our defense each and every night."